oceanicsdotio/oceanics.io/oceanics-io-www/content/hashes-maps-lists/index.md

 ## Hash table

-Hash tables (often called hash maps, or dictionariess) use hashing functions to map an index value to a bucket of values.
+Hash tables (often called hash maps, or dictionaries) use hashing functions to map an index value to a bucket of values.
 On average these are faster than trees, which is why this is a common data structure in language standard libraries.
 If all values are known in advance, you can optimize hashing function.

 As long as the hash function generates a uniform distribution search, insert, and delete operations are O(1), with O(n) worst case.
-The space compexity is O(n).
+The space complexity is O(n).

 A linked list is often used as the entry, and may have the head stored in the bucket to reduce pointer follows.
 Above load factor (keys/slots) 10 use balanced search trees for accessing data.